jhamrick/emacs/README.md

 `~/.emacs.d`.
 Note that if these files exist for you already, **this will overwrite those files**.

-One you have run the bootstrap script, start Emacs (make sure you are connected to the internet when you do this for the first time).
+Once you have run the bootstrap script, start Emacs (make sure you are connected to the internet when you do this for the first time).
 It will install [`el-get`](https://github.com/dimitri/el-get) and all of the other plugins listed in the next section.
 This initial